min2ha/ukwa-site/content/target/41426/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister's Office: PM World Economic Forum speech: economic facts for the UK remaining in the EU

 The Prime Minister spoke at a World Economic Forum (WEF) event on the economic arguments for the UK remaining in a reformed European Union